 If there are still two or more players in the hand, the action continues to the final chapter (the 'Showdown').
 The poker hand is dealt to the last person standing if the majority of the players fold.

 The players in the hand must turn at least two of their private cards and combine them with either of the five on the board to make a five-card poker hand.

 The winner of the hand and the pot is the one who has the best poker hand.

 And it is here that the bulk of novices run into difficulties.

-Players who are just learning how to play Omaha poker and are unfamiliar with the Omaha poker rules make a lot of mistakes when it comes to generating five-card hands.
+Players who are just learning how to play Omaha poker in types of card games and are unfamiliar with the Omaha poker rules make a lot of mistakes when it comes to generating five-card hands.

 The most common PLO poker mistake is forgetting that they must use at least two of the four hole cards to construct their final hand when learning how to play Omaha poker.